Ambrose Barlow: Early life and education

 Ambrose was born at Barlow Hall, Chorlton-cum-Hardy, near Manchester in 1585.
-He was the fourth son of the nobleman Sir Alexander Barlow (who was knighted on the accession of James I) and his wife Mary Brereton, who was daughter of Sir Urian Brereton of Handforth Hall and his second wife, Alice Trafford On the maternal side of his family he was part of the wider Brereton family, who generally leaned towards the reformed faith.
+He was the fourth son of the nobleman Sir Alexander Barlow (who was knighted on the accession of James I) and his wife Mary Brereton, who was daughter of Sir Urian Brereton of Handforth Hall and his second wife, Alice Trafford On the maternal side of his family, he was part of the wider Brereton family, who generally leaned towards the reformed faith.
 The paternal side of his family, the Barlows, had been reluctant converts to the Church of England following the suppression of the Catholic Church in England and Wales.
-Ambrose's paternal grandfather died in 1584 whilst imprisoned for his beliefs and his father had two thirds of his estate confiscated as a result of his refusing to conform with the rules of the new established religion.
-On 30 November 1585, Ambrose was baptised at Didsbury Chapel and his baptism entry reads "Edwarde legal sonne of Alex' Barlowe gent' 30".
+Ambrose's paternal grandfather died in 1584 whilst imprisoned for his beliefs, and his father had two-thirds of his estate confiscated for refusing to conform to the rules of the newly established religion.
+On 30 November 1585, Ambrose was baptised at Didsbury Chapel.
+His baptism entry reads "Edwarde, legal sonne of Alex' Barlowe, gent' 30".